ddimatos/ansible-documentation/docs/docsite/rst/reference_appendices/faq.rst

 Running on z/OS
 ---------------

+* Generally speaking, z/OS cannot be used as an Ansible control node.
+For more details, see :ref:`zos_as_control_node`.

 * When the path to the python interpreter is not found in the default location on the target host, the following error may result:

   .. error::